Arpita-deb/AdventureWorks-Sales-Performance-Analysis-2014-2016/README.md

        - Based on customer lifetime duration (how long they've been doing business with the company), we segmented them into three categories: low, medium, and high.
        - The largest customer base falls into the medium category, with revenue 27.9% higher than low-value customers and 94% higher than high-value customers.

-* From RFM Analysis, we found that majority of the customers are promising new customers who have somewhat recently purchased, with low frequency and monetary value.
+* From RFM Analysis, we found that 68% of the customers are promising new customers who have somewhat recently purchased, with low frequency and monetary value.
 These customers have potential for repeating purchase, increase in frequency and spending amount with more engagement with the company.
-Some other segments include recent customers, at risk of churning and customers who need attention before they churn.
+On the other hand 28% of total customers are at the risk of churning.

-* From analyzing 406 products, we found that Components category has the highest number of products compared to bikes, accessories, clothing etc. Road frames, Road bikes and Mountain frames are the top product subcategory.
+* From analyzing 406 products, we found that Components category has the highest number of products (46%) compared to bikes (30%), accessories (8%) , clothing(11%).
+However, in terms of total revenue, Bikes monopolizes other categories by contributing 96.62% or 61 million Dollars.
+The rest 4% are distributed among Accessories (2.28%) and Clothing (1.1%).

+* Road frames, Road bikes and Mountain frames are the top product subcategory.
 Most of the products are in Black color and least in Grey and white.

 ## Power BI Dashboard: